Arariboia

 This sesmaria (piece of land given by the Portuguese Crown) was named São Lourenço dos Índios, which is now considered the beginning of the current city of Niterói (term that, translated from the Tupi language, means "true cold river", by the junction of 'y, "river; eté, "true"; and ro'y, "cold"), 30 minutes away from Rio de Janeiro, by ferry boat.
 He converted to Christianity and adopted the name Martim Afonso de Sousa, in honour of the Portuguese navigator of the same name, who commanded a Portuguese exploration that touched Guanabara, in 1530.
 Also the chieftain Tibiriçá, from the Planalto Paulista adopted the name Martim Afonso de Sousa.
-He ended his days in conflict with the new Governador-General of the southern part of the state of Brazil (headquartered in Rio de Janeiro), Antônio Salema (1575-1577).
+He ended his days in conflict with the new Governador-General of the southern part of the state of Brazil (headquartered in Rio de Janeiro), Antônio Salema (1575–1577).
 At the official inauguration ceremony, Arariboia, having travelled from Niterói to Rio de Janeiro, sat down with his legs crossed.

 This displeased the governor, who reprimanded him.
-Arariboia retorted, "My legs are tired from fighting so hard for your King, that's why I cross them when I sit down”.
+Arariboia retorted, "My legs are tired from fighting so hard for your King, that's why I cross them when I sit down".
 The elderly cacique then returned to the sesmaria of Niterói, and is said to never have set foot in Rio de Janeiro again.

-Arariboia also received the title of knight of the Order of Christ, Captain of the village (Capitão-Mor), a salary of 12,000 réis per year and a piece of clothing that had belonged to King Sebastian of Portugal.
+Arariboia also received the title of knight of the Order of Christ, Captain of the village (Capitão-Mor), a salary of 12,000 réis per year and a piece of clothing that had belonged to King Sebastian I of Portugal.

-In 1568 he received the Christian name of Martim Afonso, to honour Martim Afonso de Sousa.
+In 1568, he received the Christian name of Martim Afonso, to honour Martim Afonso de Sousa.

 Arariboia drowned near the island of Mocanguê in 1589.

 In Tupi, his name refers to a venomous snake from the Boidae family.